Welcome to Klarna’s Shopping Pulse!

 Retailers

 have a higher impact than influencers in most countries.
-France and the Netherlands being the only exceptions.
+The Netherlands, Belgium and Poland being the only exceptions.

 Brands